KALAboas/trigger/README.md

-You must have a web host!
+you must have a paid web host💵!